-As at March 31, 2020, the Company had cash and receivables of \$5,379 (December 31, 2019 - \$2,354) and a working capital deficiency of \$50,175 (December 31, 2019 - \$40,344).
-The Company believes that, based on the current price of APT and its forecast production schedule for the balance of fiscal 2020, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mine.
+As at September 30, 2020, the Company had cash and receivables of \$2,082 (December 31, 2019 - \$2,354) and a working capital deficiency of \$53,182 (December 31, 2019 - \$40,344).
+The Company believes that, based on the current price of APT and its forecast production schedule for the balance of fiscal 2020 and into fiscal 2021, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mine.
 The Company will, however, need to refinance various long-term debt facilities that are coming due within the next twelve months and raise additional capital to complete the development and build-out of the Sangdong Mine.
 The current price of APT has reached levels where it is sufficient to cover the Company's cash operating costs on existing production volumes.
 Should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
-Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, Daytal Resources Spain SL, (ii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.
+Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL and Daytal Resources Spain SL, (ii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The Company has \$57,675 in long-term debt as at March 31, 2020 (\$49,499 as at December 31, 2019), of which \$46,995 is the current portion (\$33,763 as at December 31, 2019), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, promissory notes owed to a shareholder and convertible debentures as at March 31, 2020.
-See Note 8 in the Company's unaudited interim condensed consolidated financial statements for the three months ended March 31, 2020 for additional details regarding each component of long-term debt.
+The Company has \$57,626 in long-term debt as at September 30, 2020 (\$49,499 as at December 31, 2019), of which \$48,864 is the current portion (\$33,763 as at December 31, 2019), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, promissory notes owed to a shareholder and convertible loans as at September 30, 2020.
+See Note 8 in the Company's unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2020 for additional details regarding each component of long-term debt.

-See Financings and Refinancing section above for discussion regarding the receipt of proceeds totaling US\$3,000 relating to a convertible debenture and a loan, the receipt of \$475 in conjunction with the closing of the third of three tranches of a private placement, the receipt of US\$500 in June 2020 in conjunction with an amended loan agreement and the renegotiation of certain long-term debt.
+See Financings and Refinancing section above for discussion regarding the receipt of proceeds totaling US\$3,000 relating to a convertible debenture and a loan, the receipt of \$475 in conjunction with the closing of the third of three tranches of a private placement, the receipt of US\$500 in June 2020 in conjunction with an amended loan agreement and the receipt of EUR 3,250 in July 2020 in conjunction with the issuance of convertible bonds and the renegotiation of certain long-term debt.